MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

  Valore a virgola mobile

 ### <a name="return-value"></a>Valore restituito
- Restituisce la base&10; esponenziale dell'argomento
+ Restituisce la base 10 esponenziale dell'argomento

 ##  <a name="expm1"></a>expm1
  Calcola l'esponenziale in base e dell'argomento, meno 1